JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 As of August, 2013, we have had several regular learning "tracks":

-* Beginning HTML, CSS, and JavaScript
+* Beginning HTML/CSS/JavaScript
+* Intermediate HTML/CSS/JavaScript
+* Intermediate to Advanced JavaScript with Fighting Robots
-* Intermediate HTML, CSS, and JavaScript
+* Intermediate to Advanced JavaScript with Learnstreet.com Projects
 * Beginning Python
 * Intermediate to Advanced Python with Learnstreet.com Projects
-* Intermediate to Advanced JavaScript with Fighting Robots
-* Intermediate to Advanced JavaScript with Learnstreet.com Projects
-* Scratch
+* Beginning Scratch

 # Online resources for student learning

-Here are some resources students in each of these tracks should pursue at home to strengthen skills. **You should start on these even before you attend your first dojo, to see what inspires you and what you want to get help with.**
+Students, you should complete the resources below at home to strengthen you skills. **New students, you should start on these even before you attend your first dojo, to see what inspires you and what you want to get help with.**